andy-guttridge/tribehub_react/README.md

 ### Media
 - Placeholder screenshots image used on the wireframes by u_fg0tkeqgiy on [Pixabay](https://pixabay.com/vectors/view-web-secure-image-ipad-laptop-7321141/).
-- Hero image used on the landing page by chilla70 on [Pixabay](https://pixabay.com/photos/family-beach-people-ocean-6398107/).
+- Hero image used on the landing page by Pexels on [Pixabay](https://pixabay.com/photos/child-couple-daylight-family-1844901/).
 - Placeholder avatar image used on the wireframes and in the app by Stephanie Edwards on [Pixabay](https://pixabay.com/vectors/blank-profile-picture-mystery-man-973460/).
 - Fidget spinner image used for loading spinner by b0red on [Pixabay](https://pixabay.com/vectors/fidget-spinner-add-a-d-spin-2304681/)
 - Images used for event category icons: